 Groups Groups are welcome, and may book in advance a guided tour during normal opening hours.
 Numbers may be limited in some areas of the campus.
-Group tours are free and a tour of the whole site takes between one and two hours.
+Group tours are free and a standard tour lasts one hour.
 Tours may be tailored to meet your interests.
 Please give at least two weeks' notice.
 Tea and coffee may be booked for a small charge.
 Email museum@panaceatrust.org to book.